 You must vacuum and clean floor first, and not step on it for 30 minutes after using.

 Unlike most cleaners, this product doesn't contain VOCs, alkyphenol surfactants, or petroleum.
 Reviewers love the citrus smell that lingers in the air after cleaning.
 Also works on tile, marble, bamboo, and vinyl.
+One of few effective green formulas.

 You might need to rinse after cleaning for best results.